carrot orange juice

 While that’s undoubtedly a good sign…

 In fact: We at Juicing Journal wholeheartedly do not believe that juice of any sort will cure cancer.
 If you have cancer, please consult a physician.
-That being said, we do believe that a healthy diet and exercise regime can lower your chances of developing many ailments, including cancer.
+That being said, we believe that a healthy diet and exercise regime can lower your chances of developing many ailments, including cancer, as supported by the American Institute for Cancer Research.

 8 – Carrot juice may enhance your skin health.